 - API adapters

-- Database workflows
+- Database processes

 - Internal tools

-AI governance and quality gates
+AI governance and quality checks

 - Evaluation scorecards